-African Unity (OAU).
-Intergovernmental organization have taken up the question of sui generis protection for traditional knowledge.
-Non-Governmental Organizations have also made proposals for model legislation in the field, including the Community Intellectual Rights Act proposed by the Third World Network in 1996 and the concept of "traditional resource rights" raised by Posey an Dutfield.
-The subject matter protectable under these laws varies - from artistic designs, to traditional knowledge associated with biodiversity, to only traditional knowledge of indigenous peoples that is not associated with biodiversity.
-In addition, the method for obtaining rights varies under these laws - from those requiring no formalities to those requiring an application and examination.
+African Unity (OAU).70 Intergovernmental organizations have taken up the question of sui generis protection for traditional knowledge.71 Non-governmental organizations have also made proposals for model legislation in the field, including the Community Intellectual Rights Act proposed by the Third World Network in 199672 and the concept of "traditional resource rights" raised by Posey and Dutfield.73 The subject matter protectable under these laws varies - from artistic designs, to traditional knowledge associated with biodiversity, to only traditional knowledge of indigenous peoples that is not associated with biodiversity.74 In addition, the method for obtaining rights varies under these laws - from those requiring no formalities to those requiring an application and examination.
 Moreover, some laws provide for an independent right of action to enforce rights in traditional knowledge, others simply provide that rights in traditional knowledge may be exercised to prevent others from obtaining industrial property (in particular, patent) rights.
 There is also variation as to the term of protection.